 If you can answer “yes” to these three questions, you may have grounds to claim compensation legally.

 Medical negligence compensation claims typically take longer than standard personal injury claims due to the complexity of proving negligence.
 A typical case takes between 12 and 18 months from the submission of an application to receipt of settlement.
 This time may be extended if your claim goes to court, or if the long-term implications of your injury are unclear and it cannot be accurately determined how much compensation is appropriate.
 In the latter example, providing the other party admits responsibility, we may be able to obtain an interim payment of compensation to cover your short-term financial expenses.
 This amount will be deducted from your final payment amount.

 How much compensation will I receive?

 The amount of compensation you can expect to receive is dependent on your injury.
-Generally speaking, claimants left with life altering disabilities or ongoing medical needs, will receive a higher payment that a victim who can recover fully from the injury and continue with their lives as normal.
+Generally speaking, claimants left with life-altering disabilities or ongoing medical needs, will receive a higher payment that a victim who can recover fully from the injury and continue with their lives as normal.

-Included in your award will be recompense for any for any money you have had to spend as the result of your injury.
+Included in your award will be recompense for any money you have had to spend as the result of your injury.
 This amount can cover items such as travel costs to medical appointments, private medical treatments, prescription medication, and mobility aids.
 Also included in your compensation award is money you may have lost through being unable to work in your former capacity, and possibly even predicted future loss of earnings for your pension.

 Talk to your lawyer if you are unsure about what may be covered in your compensation payment.